Who is putting on KettleFest?

 Of course, we're not forgetting about you adults.
-In addition to demonstrations of our maple syrup and honey processing here at Kettle Ridge Farm, KettleFest offers indoor and outdoor workshops including cooking demonstrations from a professional chef; a woodcarving demonstration from an award-winning carver; trail walks with a DEC forester; and a birds & butterflies tour with a local expert.
-We're also pretty sure you will enjoy the chicken races as much as the kids do..
+In addition to demonstrations of our maple syrup and honey processing here at Kettle Ridge Farm, KettleFest offers indoor and outdoor workshops including cooking demonstrations from a professional chef; a woodcarving demonstration from an award-winning carver; trail walks with a DEC forester; and a sugarbush tour with one of our sugarmakers.
+We're also pretty sure you will enjoy the chicken races as much as the kids do.

 What if it is raining?